 Hey, emails are annoying right?
 Especially when your inbox looks like this:

 Much of the email I (and many IT folks) get on a daily basis is alerts or other system notifications.
-My inbox is stuffed with around 100-200 emails per day, and this makes it really easy to miss an important message (as opposed to a printer running out of paper).
+My inbox gets around100-200 emails per day.
+This, of course, makes it really easy to miss an important message.
+As opposed to a printer running out of paper.

-Yes, you can create filters to mark actual human messages as important and send system alerts to archive land, but then they’re buried away and now the printer has been without paper for 37 weeks.
+Yes, you can create filters to mark actual human messages as important.
+You can also send system alerts to archive land.
+But then, they’re buried away and by now the printer has been without paper for 37 weeks.

 Rather than sending emails, we created a Slack channel, #bettercloud-feed, that BetterCloud alerts can post to.
 This helps us clear up our inboxes, and it puts the alerts in a place that’s central, immediate, and actionable.
-As an admin, I know who’s seen the message, and if action is needed, who’s in charge of it.
+As an admin, I know who’s seen the message.
+I also know if action is needed, who’s in charge of it.

-BetterCloud can send alerts to Slack a couple ways:
+BetterCloud can send alerts to Slack a couple ways to send:

 The first two cannot post to private channels, so while they’re good for non-sensitive alerts and are easy to set up, we have to get a bit more advanced.